Revelation 10

 1. Sweet in the mouth.
 When we think about the Lord having his rightful place and blessing the world, it produces joy in our hearts.
 This is the immediate response, and the taste lingers!

 2. The belly bitter.
 When we understand how the Lord is going to do it (through judgment) it will produce sobriety.
 Our conscience will be affected!
 It will cause us to pass judgement on everything to do with the flesh.
 We shouldn’t treat prophecy like chewing gum.
-Prophesy is in some ways painful… but we need to go on eating.
+Prophesy is in some ways painful to read, but good for us in the end.
+We need to go on eating.